Grupo Pegasso: The great break

 In 1988, Roberto Benavidez (manager) and Miguel A. Quiroz left Pegasso.
 Benavidez had a fatal accident in the San Antonio area.

 Also in 1988, Juan Antonio Espinoza leaves Federico Estevan’s group for the second time by accepting an offer from DMY Records to finish an album that Pegasso left pending, due to contract issues between Federico Estevan and DMY Records.
 Juan Espinoza formed another Pegasso and finished the album titled Muchas Razones for DMY Records.

 The two bands continued to have the fundamental style, yet each took it to a separate level giving each an identifiable style.
 The rhythm continued to be lively and danceable to the beat.
 The style has kept its syncopated beat on the electric bass guitar against the drum's hi-hat.
-The congas, cowbell (cencero), güiro and drums, especially the introduction of the Simmons SDS8 electrical drums, have been essential to this musical style.
+The congas, cowbell (cencero), güiro and drums, especially the introduction of the Simmons SDS8 electrical drums, have been essential to this musical style and the first ever grupera group to implement this style which would persuade other Grupera groups at the time to add electric drums like the Roland PD-21.

 Federico "El Pollo" Estevan has been touring in Mexico and the United States, albeit, (at a lesser degree of success as his counterpart) celebrating the 30th anniversary of his Grupo Pegasso with an album release which contains newly released tracks with the hit "Con tu adios" (With Your Goodbye), "Dos Tequilas" (Two Tequilas) and The Beatles hit "Till There Was You" (Siempre Te Amare - "Always Loving You").

 Emilio Reyna, with Pega Pega, also edited new musical productions: "No Llores Mi Niña" (Don’t Cry My Girl, 2007), "Me haces falta" (I Miss You, 2009), and "Cosas del Amor" (Things of Love, 1996) which is considered to be the best example of the new age of Cumbia Pegassera.